Laura Whitworth specialises in all aspects of employment law for employees. We can help with all sorts of problems at work including:

 The general rule in an employment tribunal is that each side pays their own legal fees regardless of whether they win or lose.
 There are exceptions but costs orders are rarely made.

 You may already have insurance cover for legal costs.
 Legal expenses insurance is often tagged on to home insurance.
 If you do not have insurance cover, we may be prepared to take claims on a ‘no-win-no-fee’ basis.
-If you are worried about legal fees then contact Jayne Harrison to discuss it in more detail.
+If you are worried about legal fees then contact Laura Whitworth to discuss it in more detail.

 To register to receive our regular Employment Law Updates please fill in your information below: